 Batmansometimes dips into this, depending on the writer.
-All-Star Batman & Robin The Boy Wonder is the worst offender (Batman forces 12-years-old Dick Grayson to live in the cave and eat rats), but it's sometimes seen in the regular universe as well.
+All-Star Batman & Robin, the Boy Wonder is the worst offender (the goddamm Batman forces 12-years-old Dick Grayson, age twelve, to live in the cave and eat rats), but it's sometimes seen in the regular universe as well.
 Bruce can go from the world's best father to the cruelest monster imaginable within 3 issues.

 DC comics, Deathstroke/Slade Wilson.
 Even putting aside how he was heavily involved in the deaths of both of his sons, you could make a case for this solely for Slade's youngest child.
 Rose Wilson has spent most of her life since her dad discovered her existence trying to deal with his epic-scale emotional manipulations.
 After rejecting her at first, he stormed back into her life by having her foster family killed and her kidnapped.
 Then he lured her into being his apprentice and injected her with the same super-soldier serum that gave him his meta-human fighting abilities (crossing over into Physical Abuse as such).
 Rose eventually had a psychotic break and carved out her own eye to prove her loyalty to him.